AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrading-code-and-customizations.md

 ### Phase out use of Administrative Resource Resolver {#phase-out-use-of-administrative-resource-resolver}

 The use of an administrative session through `SlingRepository.loginAdministrative()` and `ResourceResolverFactory.getAdministrativeResourceResolver()` was prevalent in code bases before AEM 6.0.
 These methods have been deprecated for security reasons as they give too broad of a level of access.
 [In future versions of Sling, these methods are going to be removed](https://sling.apache.org/documentation/the-sling-engine/service-authentication.html#deprecation-of-administrative-authentication).
 It is highly recommended to refactor any code to use Service Users instead.
-More information about Service Users and [how to phase out administrative sessions can be found here](/help/sites-administering/security-service-users.md#how-to-phase-out=admin-sessions).
+For information about Service Users and how to phase out administrative sessions see [Service Users in Adobe Experience Manager (AEM)](/help/sites-administering/security-service-users.md#how-to-phase-out=admin-sessions).

 ### Queries and Oak Indexes {#queries-and-oak-indexes}